-What makes walking in Paris so wonderful is wandering its grand boulevards and exploring its elegant arcades.
+Paris walks are all about wandering the grand boulevards and exploring the elegant arcades.
 Amble about for an hour and you’ll understand how Paris gave birth to the flâneur, a stroller fascinated with street life, for whom sauntering the city was the best way to experience it.

 Depicted in the paintings of Édouard Manet and the poetry of Charles Baudelaire, and analysed exhaustively by Walter Benjamin in The Arcades Project, the flâneur was considered “a botanist of the sidewalk” for whom shop windows merited as much attention as museum paintings.